patrickzbhe/ray-tracing-series-rust/README.md

 # Implementation

-Starting out by just mostly translating the C++ codebase, then converting it into (somewhat) idiomatic Rust.
+Trying to write (somewhat) idiomatic Rust.

-Also adding some random stuff plus performance optimizations, which I'll benchmark.
+Also adding some random stuff (like image buffer, importing/export different file formats, spectral rendering) plus performance optimizations, which I'll benchmark.

-Using minimal dependencies.
+Using minimal dependencies (just rand right now).

 ## Benchmarking
 ### In One Weekend Final